 When to sow outside: RECOMMENDED.
 1 to 2 weeks before the average last spring frost.
-A second option: sow half the seed 4 weeks before the average last frost (hoping the last frost is earlier than usual) and sow the second half a week or two after the average last frost (just to be safe).
+A second option: Sow half the seed 4 weeks before the average last frost (hoping the last frost is earlier than usual) and sow the second half a week or 2 after the average last frost (just to be safe).

 When to start inside: Not recommended.

 SOWN AT THE RATE OF 25 SEEDS PER SQ.
 FT.,

 THIS MIX COVERS APPROXIMATELY 350 SQ.
 FT.
 AND INCLUDES: (Percent of mix by weight)

 Cosmos (A) . .
 4%